How to scrape Threads by Meta using Python (2023-08 Update)

 To wrap this guide up let's take a look at some frequently asked questions about web scraping instagram.com:

 Yes.
 Instagram's data is publicly available so scraping instagram.com at slow, respectful rates would fall under the ethical scraping definition.
 However, when working with personal data we need to be aware of local copyright and user data laws like GDPR in the EU.
-For more see our Is Web Scraping Legal? article.
+For more details, refer our guide on web scraping legality.

 with httpx.Client(timeout=httpx.Timeout(20.0)) as session: